openalloc/SwiftTabler/README.md

 ### List
 * Based on SwiftUI's `List`
 * Option to support moving of rows through drag and drop
-* Support for single-select, multi-select, or no selection at all

 ### Stack
 * Based on `ScrollView`/`LazyVStack`
-* Support for single-select and no selection at all

 ### Grid
 * Based on `ScrollView`/`LazyVGrid`